Dynamometer67/PCS_COVID-19/README.txt

           "visualize_mask_eff()" in the main function and comment all the other code in the main function in simulate.py.

+        - Figure 10: To reproduce this figure, use the function "visualize_noise()" in the main function and comment all the other code in the main function in simulate.py.

         - Table 1: The data for this table can be obtained by using the function "get_infl_points()" in the main function of simulate.py and commenting all the other code in the main function.